Geoalert/urban-mapping/README.md

 ## License

+Open datasets are created based on ["Mapbox Satellite"](https://www.mapbox.com/maps/satellite) in order to be compatible with the OpenStreetMap license and contribution guides.

-All data in this project is licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) compatible with OSM.
+All data in this project is licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).
-The input data is copyrighted by the data providers but is not distributed along with the dataset.
-The Mapbox's Terms of Service state that
+The input imagery data is copyrighted by the data providers but is not distributed along with the dataset.
+The Mapbox's Terms of Service states that:

 >You may use Studio or third-party software to trace Mapbox maps solely comprised of satellite imagery ("Mapbox Satellite Imagery") and produce derivative vector datasets for non-commercial purposes and for OpenStreetMap

 **You are free to copy, distribute, transmit and adapt this data, as long as you credit "Geoalert / Mapbox" as the data source.
 You are supposed to distribute the derived data under the same license.**